Use a special sanding tool

 Use your hand sander and sponge sander to touch up trouble spots.
 Mark depressions and other spots that need filling.
 Finish the job by filling the marked areas with joint compound and finally sanding these spots when they dry.

 Prime the walls and sand them lightly after the primer dries to remove paper fuzz and lumps.

 Sanding after priming is a critical step that most beginners skip.
-But sanding at this stage removes paper fuzz and lumps that will show through your paint job.
+But sanding before painting removes paper fuzz and lumps that will show through your paint job.
 This is also the time to take care of other imperfections by filling them with joint compound.

 Don’t forget to sand and reprime these touched-up areas or they’ll also show up when you paint the walls.

 Use a sanding sponge for corners

 Sand corners with a sponge